-All babies get gas, but if your baby is experiencing excessive amounts of seemingly painful gas, or an unusual increase in gasiness, it could be something in your diet.
+All babies get gas, but if your baby is experiencing excessive amounts of seemingly painful gas, or an unusual increase in gassiness, it could be caused by a particular food in your diet.

-The majority of the time, a gassy baby isn’t a baby that has a food allergy, or even a food sensitivity.
-However, there are definitely cases of food sensitivities and allergies with babies, and you know your baby best.
-If you think your baby is suffering from a food allergy, it’s important to address it immediately.
+Most of the time, gas and other tummy troubles are not related to a food allergy or food sensitivities.
+However, there are cases of food sensitivities and allergies with babies, and you know your baby best.
+If you think your baby is suffering from a food allergy, it’s important to talk to your doctor.

 Some of the most common food allergies in breastfed babies include:

 - Dairy.
-It seems ironic that a baby would be allergic to milk, but some babies have trouble digesting cow’s milk protein, so having dairy in your own diet that is passed through your breastmilk causes a reaction in a baby that has a dairy allergy.
+It seems ironic that a baby would be allergic to milk, but some babies have trouble digesting cow’s milk protein, so any dairy product in your diet can be passed through your breastmilk causing a reaction in a baby with a dairy allergy.

 - Eggs.
-Again, the culprit is a particular protein in the egg that causes the allergic reaction.
-In a baby who has an egg allergy, the body sees the egg protein as harmful and begins to fight it with histamines, thus causing an allergic reaction.
+Again, the culprit is a particular protein in the egg that causes an allergic reaction.
+In a baby who has an egg allergy, the body sees the egg protein as harmful and begins to fight it with histamines, causing an allergic reaction.6

 - Wheat.
 Wheat gluten protein can also cause allergic reactions in some babies.
 This does not mean that your baby has Celiac Disease, which is gluten intolerance, it can simply mean their body produces an allergic response to gluten.

 - Soy.
-Soy protein is another known food allergy, but be careful about determining if your baby genuinely has a soy allergy.
+Soy protein is another known food allergy, but it’s not always easy to identify.
 Soy is a sneaky ingredient added to many foods; if your baby has a soy allergy, you’ll have to practice extra diligence to keep soy out of your diet.

 - Nuts.
-Tree nut allergies are more common in toddlers and older children, but it is possible for a baby to have a nut allergy as well.
-Babies with a documented egg allergy and/or eczema are at higher risk for a nut allergy.
+Tree nut allergies are more common in toddlers and older children, but a baby can have a nut allergy as well.
+Babies with a documented egg allergy and/or eczema are at higher risk for a nut allergy.7

-If you think your baby is experiencing a reaction due to something in your breastmilk, you can look for signs.
+If you think your baby is experiencing a reaction due to something in your breastmilk, you can look for these tell-tale signs.

-Symptoms of food sensitivities in breastfed babies can include:
+Symptoms of food sensitivities or allergies in breastfed babies can include: